Arabic Timed Text Style Guide

 على يد سكان (فيردا)

 - Use quotes when characters are seen to be reading aloud.

 - Use double straight quotation marks " " without spaces for regular quotations.

-- Use parentheses ( ) for quotes within quotes.
+- Use parentheses ( ) for quotes or names within quotes.

 - Punctuation should be included within the quotation marks if the quote is an independent clause and outside if it’s not.